log4leo/FastRegex/README.md

 FastRegex
 =========

-FastRegex is a <b>regular expression engine</b> written in Java with NFA theory, a little weeker but faster than JDK in most cases.
-It will compile regular expressions to NFA and use NFA to match string candidates.
-The general idea comes from [Thompson Construction](http://swtch.com/~rsc/regexp/regexp1.html).
+FastRegex is a <b>regular expression engine</b> written in Java, it is faster than JDK in most cases.
+It works by compiling regular expressions to NFA and use NFA to match string candidates.
+General ideas and performance indices can be found in this [post](http://swtch.com/~rsc/regexp/regexp1.html).

 How to get